deepmodeling/dpti/README.md

 ```

-## for airflow workflow:
+## For airflow workflow:

-Sometimes, we need to do high-throughput calculations(which means we need to calculate a series of temperature, pressure points for multiple phases).
+Sometimes, we need to do **high-throughput** calculations(which means we need to calculate a series of temperature, pressure points for multiple phases).

+If you only have a few tasks to execute, this part may not be essential

 It would be a great burden for users to execute these tasks manually and monitor the tasks' execution.

 We provide the workflow tools based on apache-airflow workflow framework.

+>we refer this docs [airflow official docs](https://airflow.apache.org/docs/apache-airflow/stable/index.html) for more instructions.

 ### TI_Workflow
+We implement a workflow de
 implemented at `workflow/DpFreeEnergy.py`

 example dir and json: